GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

   <tr>
    <td><code>sourceObjects[]</code>
    </td>
-   <td><i>The list of source objects that will be concatenated into a single object.
-There is a limit of 32 components that can be composed <strong>in a single operation</strong></i>.
+   <td>The list of source objects that will be concatenated into a single object.
+There is a limit of 32 components that can be composed <em>in a single operation</em>.
    </td>
   </tr>
 </table>

-The key here is the phrase *in a single operation*.
+The important details here is the phrase *in a single operation*.
 This implies that you can do more in multiple operations.
 So, how many objects can be composed into one?

 The answer: It's effectively unlimited.
 Because you can append 0-byte objects, composition can go on forever—even after it saturates the
 [`componentCount`](https://cloud.google.com/storage/quotas#objects) 32-bit integer, which has a maximum value of 2,147,483,647.
 In practice, the number of